Public consultation

 Projected lithium production

-We intend to produce 10,000 tonnes per year of battery-grade lithium hydroxide in Cornwall.
+We intend to produce up to 10,000 tonnes per year of battery-grade lithium hydroxide in Cornwall.
 By rejuvenating an existing pit, the environmental impact of our hard rock extraction is minimal.
 No new pits will be created, and much of the required infrastructure is already in place, including power, rail and road.

 National significance status